Christina200/MoDE-official/README.md

 [![paper](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)](https://www.arxiv.org/abs/2512.03125)
 [![dataset](https://img.shields.io/badge/Hugging%20Face-Dataset-orange)](https://huggingface.co/datasets/ChristinaW/MoDE-official)

+## Update

+**August 16, 2026:** The processed dataset has been temporarily made private after I identified unintended personal information in it.
+I am removing the affected content and verifying the dataset.
+Public access will be restored once this process is complete.

 ## Abstract

 Unified Multimodal Generative Models (UMGMs) unify visual understanding and image generation within a single autoregressive framework.
 However, their ability to continually learn new tasks is severely hindered by catastrophic forgetting, both within a modality (intra-modal) and across modalities (inter-modal).
 While intra-modal forgetting has been studied in prior continual learning (CL) work, inter-modal forgetting remains largely unexplored.
 In this paper, we identify and empirically validate this phenomenon in UMGMs and provide a theoretical explanation rooted in gradient conflict between modalities.
 To address both intra- and inter-modal forgetting, we propose Modality-Decoupled Experts (MoDE), a lightweight and scalable architecture that isolates modality-specific updates to mitigate the gradient conflict and leverages knowledge distillation to prevent catastrophic forgetting and preserve pre-trained capabilities.
 Unlike previous CL methods that remain modality-coupled and suffer from modality gradient conflict, MoDE explicitly decouples modalities to prevent interference.
 Experiments across diverse benchmarks demonstrate that MoDE significantly mitigates both inter- and intra-modal forgetting, outperforming prior CL baselines in unified multimodal generation settings.